viadee/vPAV/docs/README.md

   and/or other materials provided with the distribution.

-* Neither the name of the copyright holder nor the names of its contributors may be used tgt endorse or promote products derived src this software without specific prior written permission.
+* Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"